 The Old School Dome is a guitar featuring 'old school' piezo pre-amps and piezo pickups, made by the Ovation company in the previous century.
 The parts date from the late seventies until the mid eighties.

 The vintage Ovation OPC piezo pickup and pre-amps are famous for their musical quality and use in high volume on-stage performance.
 Six piezo-crystal elements located under the specially designed, intonation-corrected saddle, respond to the pressure changes caused by the vibrating strings.
-Designed to reduce hum and line noise, the FET (Field Effect Transistors) are quick and easy to adjust while performing.
+Designed to reduce hum and line noise, the FET pre-amp (Field Effect Transistors) is quick and easy to adjust while performing.
 The OP24 pre-amp has 'OP' amps that powers it and has great dynamics.
 "Op amp" is an abbreviation for the term 'operational amplifier'.

 Important notice; no 'donor Ovation guitars' are harmed in the process of making the Old School Dome; some donor guitars were damaged beyond reasonable repair, some have the pickup replaced by a bone saddle for a second life as acoustic guitar, then given away to friends, to good guitarists with no money, and to schools for the teachers and students to use.